-The Kenai Peninsula offers the active traveler big rewards for a little physical effort.
+The Alaska womens hiking adventure on the Kenai Peninsula offers the active traveler big rewards for a little physical effort.
 Here, wilderness is accessible to anyone with a desire to stretch their legs on a dirt path to get out and explore one of the United States’ treasures.
 And as Lonely Planet best describes this place, “in every forgotten corner you’ll be close to the natural world, the mountains, the lakes, the rivers and the people that make Alaska wild.”

-Dramatic scenery is not this adventure’s only attractions, as Kenai Explorer also includes opportunities to see and photograph wildlife.
-The coast is prime habitat for large land mammals like bears, moose, mountain goats, and Dall’s Sheep.
+Dramatic scenery and fun outdoor activities is not this adventure’s only attractions, as Kenai Explorer also includes opportunities to see and photograph wildlife.
+The coast is prime habitat for large mammals like bears, moose, mountain goats, and whales, sea lions, and porpoises.

 - A variety of exceptional 2 to 6-hour scenic day hikes over mixed terrain that will reward you with breath-taking scenery.